UCR-CS161L/Lab04-MatrixMultiplicationCaseStudy/README.md

 For the lab this week you are also expected to perform a simple case study.
 It is meant to show how important understanding a computer's architecture is, and the compiler is when developing efficient code.
-For this study, you are to compare and analyze the execution time of the two programs given [here](./case_study.tar.gz).
+For this study, you are to compare and analyze the execution time of the two programs given in this repository in the files [program0.cpp](./program0.cpp) and [program1.cpp](./program1.cpp).
 You should run a number of experiments varying the input size from 100 to 30,000.
 Based on the results you are to write a report of your findings.
 The report should contain a graph of your data and a useful analysis of it.
 You should draw conclusions based on your findings.
 Reports that simply restate what is in the graph will not get credit.
 To make it